abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ![power aware CTS ](https://github.com/user-attachments/assets/744d064e-558f-40cd-8659-202fc904c6ac)

-- In CTS, Using H tree Algorithm Repeaters/buffers are used to make that the skew is minimized.
+- In CTS, H tree Algorithm Repeaters/buffers are used to make sure that the skew is minimized.
 - Delay of cells mostly depends on input transition and output load.
-- During CTS, different input slew and output load are organized in a delay table with different buffer sizes.
+- During CTS, different input slew and output loads are organized in a delay table with different buffer sizes.
-- The tool uses some equations and ensures same load at each node by replacing different buffers with different input slew
+- The tool uses some equations and ensures the same load at each node by replacing different buffers with different input slew

 Placement after sky130_vsdinv
 ``` bash